luizrobertomeier/docker-compose-postgres-and-pgadmin/README.md

 2) Install docker-compose

-3) Download the file docker-compoe.yml and run the command: docker-compose up -d
+3) Close or Download the repo and run the command: docker-compose up -d

 If your system does not have Postgres and PgAdmin images, they will be downloaded automatically.